niarb44/ParkingList-Php/README.md

 - Edit existing records
 - Delete existing records

+Requirements :
+PHP
+Composer

+Instructions:

+1. Clone the project repository or download the ZIP archive and extract it.

+2. Navigate to the project directory.

+3. Install dependencies using Composer.

+4. Copy .env.example to .env.

+5. Generate a Laravel application key.

+6. Configure the database settings in the .env file. (sqlite)

+7. Configure the database settings in the .env file.

+8. Optionally, run seeders to populate the database with sample data.

+9. Start the local server.

+For advanced settings and additional information, refer to the Laravel documentation or the documentation of the tools used in the project, such as PHP and Composer.

 Contact: If you have any questions or issues, please contact the project maintainers at dawid.golebowski@student.wab.edu.pl .

 PL: